 A dramatic comedy about the world of fantasy role-playing games and the story of Agnes Evans as she comes to terms with the death of her teenage sister, Tilly.
 When she finds Tilly's Dungeons & Dragons notebook, she embarks on an adventure in the imaginary world that was Tilly's refuge.

 This year, for the first time ever, the student produced web series is slated as a mainstage production.
 Film students will work to write a 5-episode Sci-Fi web series, pairing with theatre students to bring the series to fruition.
 Students will work as showrunners, writers, directors, producers and much more.
 The series will move into production early in the spring semester.

 The epic struggle between good and evil comes to life on stage in the musical phenomenon, Jekyll & Hyde.
 Based on the classic story by Robert Louis Stevenson and featuring a thrilling score of pop rock hits from multi-Grammy- and Tony-nominated Frank Wildhorn and double-Oscar- and Grammy-winning Leslie Bricusse, Jekyll & Hyde has mesmerized audiences the world over.

-Rounding out the 2018/2019 Stage and Screen season is the most exciting single night of the academic year, the Controlled Chaos Film Festival, a celebration of numerous narrative and documentary films created by the students in the Film and Television Production program.
-Controlled Chaos will be held on May 3rd at the Bardo Performing Arts Center.
+Rounding out the 2021/2022 Stage and Screen season is the most exciting single night of the academic year, the Controlled Chaos Film Festival, a celebration of numerous narrative and documentary films created by the students in the Film and Television Production program.
+Controlled Chaos will be held on April 29th in the Performance Hall at the Bardo Arts Center.